Screen shot 03/09/2018 and 8/11/2019

 Today (03/09/2018) I note this product is still being advertised by:

-Compliance has been achieved on some sites complained about; others may be in progress.
+Compliance has been achieved on some sites complained about but not others.

 More importantly, even for what the TGA agreed was a critical complaint warranting immediate action by formal contact, there is no useful transparency about the product complained about.